 - If your paste is too dry add a dash of water if your paste is too wet add a little more flour.

-Can I make these ahead?
 Yes, you can, you can make the burgers up to 3 days ahead.
 Keep them covered in the fridge until you are ready to cook them.
 You can also make the yoghurt sauce a day beforehand, again keep it covered in the fridge until you are ready to serve.

-How long will they last in the fridge?
 If you have any leftover cooked burgers, leave them to cool then store them in the fridge for up to 2 days.
 Reheat them on the hob until piping hot all the way through.
 If you have any of the yoghurt sauce leftover, you can keep this in the fridge and it will last for up to two days.

-Can I freeze these burgers?
 Yes, you can.
 Cook the burgers according to the recipe.
 Leave them to cool to room temperature then place on a baking sheet and place in the freezer for an hour.
 Once almost frozen place in layers in a freezer bag or airtight container place wax paper between the burgers to prevent them from sticking together.
 Thaw the burgers in the fridge overnight then cook from frozen on the hob or in the oven until they are piping hot.

-Need More Tasty Dinner Ideas?
+Need More Tasty Chickpea Recipes?

 for the falafel burgers